BookingSync/channel-api-docs/content/guides/create-a-booking-payments-on-partner-side.md

 --end--

-> **Note:** If a created booking includes the not null `tentative-expires-at` field, it may be automatically canceled if no payment is made.
-Therefore, it's essential to proceed with payment creation.
+> **Important:** Every booking has a tentative-expires-at field, which is set to expire 10 minutes after the booking's creation.
+If no payment is made within this window, the booking will be automatically canceled by our system.
+This duration can be extended upon request.

 We strongly recommend setting the `Idempotency-Key` header to prevent duplicate creations.
 Generate a UUID for each order and use it as the `Idempotency-Key`.